OpenPTV/openptv.github.com/post-meeting.md

 ### The OpenPTV working plan

+The tentative working plan following the conclusions on the whiteboard is open for discussion here: <https://github.com/OpenPTV/openptv/blob/master/docs/todo.md>

 #### Acknowledgments
 OpenPTV is thankful to the MP0806 "Particle in turbulence" COST action <http://mp0806.cineca.it>, [Faculty of Engineering](http://www.eng.tau.ac.il/index.php?option=com_content&view=frontpage&Itemid=423&language=en-GB)  and the [School of Mechanical Engineering](http://www.eng.tau.ac.il/index.php?option=com_content&view=article&id=195&Itemid=193&language=en-GB) at Tel Aviv University for their financial and logistics support.